Wickslynx/RoofNut/README.md

 # Support:
 Please email me on Wickslynx@yahoo.com
-I will respond as soon as possible, updates come regularly.
-On School days almost every day.
+I will respond as soon as possible, updates come regularly. ***I'm aiming to drop weekly releases with changes and performace updates, and bit updates each month.***

 ***RoofNut is still in development!***